The Cub Scout National Summertime Pack Award recognizes packs that are active during summer. Scouts can also earn den & individual awards.

 Yours in Scouting,

 P.S.
-Check out some of the other Cub Scout awards our boys can earn.
+Check out some of the other Cub Scout awards our Scouts can earn.